What Is A Domain Name

 What Is Domain Privacy?

-The folks who set the rules for domains require that registrars make the domain owner's contact info such as name, address, and telephone number be available to the public.
+The folks who set the rules for domains require that registrars make public the domain owner's contact info, such as name, address, and telephone number.
 Many people don't like the idea of their personal information being out there for everyone to see, so for an additional fee registrars will hide the owner's contact details and replace it with the registrar's contact info instead.

-Get domain privacy FREE first year when you register a domain at NameCheap!
+Get domain privacy FREE when you register a domain at NameCheap!

 How To Set Up Domain With Website

-If you buy web hosting and a domain together then the domain is already set up to work with your website but if you register your domain separately you will need to point it to your web host so that it connects with your website.
+If you buy web hosting and a domain together, the domain is already set up to work with your website, but if you register your domain separately you will need to point it to your web host so that it connects with your website.

-There are two ways to get a domain to work with a website:
+There are two ways to point a domain to a website: